fox-archives/baeuda/README.md

 * See the statistics from a particular set/group/folder
 * Sort statistics from least to greatest on alphabet/numerical value similar to [this](https://en.wikipedia.org/wiki/Help:Table#Section_link_or_map_link_to_a_row_anchor)
 * Star a flashcard term for review later
-* See categorial statistics such as "studied today" or "starred for review" from a particular set/group/folder
+* See categorical statistics such as "studied today" or "starred for review" from a particular set/group/folder

 ### Version 2 Release
 * Export all saved flashcards